Hofstra University Soccer Stadium

-Hofstra University Soccer Stadium, is a 1,600 seat soccer-specific stadium on the campus of Hofstra University in Hempstead, New York.
+Captains Field (previously Hofstra Soccer Stadium), is a 1,600 seat soccer-specific stadium on the campus of Hofstra University in Hempstead, New York.
 It is part of the Hofstra University sports complex.
-First opened in 2003, it is the home field of the Hofstra Pride men's and women's soccer teams.
-As of 2021, Hofstra University Soccer Stadium is also home to NISA club New Amsterdam FC.
+First opened in 2003, it is the home field of the Hofstra Pride men's and women's college soccer teams.
+As of 2021, Hofstra University Soccer Stadium was also home to NISA club New Amsterdam FC.

 The stadium has hosted the first round of the NCAA Division I Men's Soccer Tournament games in 2005, 2006 and 2015.